 This operator processes the encoded file sequentially and supports realtime, faster than realtime, or slower than realtime playback of prerecorded data.
 The input data can optionally be repeated to loop forever or only for a specified count.
-For more details, see operators-video-stream-replayer.
+For more details, see VideoStreamReplayerOp.

-We will use the replayer to read gxf entities from disk and send the frames downstream to the Holoviz operator.
+We will use the replayer to read GXF entities from disk and send the frames downstream to the Holoviz operator.